 • Comply with the Fair Housing Act.

-• Provide the tenant with a 24 hours’ advance notice prior to entering their rented property.
+• Provide the tenant with a 24 hours’ advance notice prior to entering their rented premises.

 • Provide the tenant with all mandatory disclosures prior to the tenant moving in.